 Then I got lazy.
 None of the second-slot sessions appealed to me, so I didn’t attend any.
 I’d rather leave the seat open for someone who really wants to be at one.
 I took my bag up to my room and headed over to the farmers’ market across the street, and wandered the stalls for a time.
 I bought a batik scarf to remember my trip by, and then hit the Ethiopian food stand for an enormous vegetarian platter (red and yellow lentils, collards, and cabbage, served with a choice of brown rice or injera).
 I was so pleased to finally try the bread!
 And the strawberry-basil drink was refreshing and not too sweet.

 The first session after lunch was presented by my colleague Karen Wise (@wisekaren), a cookbook editor.
 I may have gone initially for moral support, but I was so glad to have been there.
 I am not cut out to be a cookbook editor.
 Give me fiction or give me death.
-She had told us she was very nervous about her presentation, because she’d only ever practice in front of her cats.
+She had told us she was very nervous about her presentation, because she’d only ever practiced in front of her cats.
 We offered, very helpfully I thought, to try to make her comfortable by meowing quietly during the session.
 I even said I’d go sit in the corner and ignore her completely while bathing myself.
 We also thought someone should push the water pitcher off the table while maintaining eye contact, and someone else should stretch out on her laptop and accidentally advance the current slide before she finished it.

 None of that happened.